goschtl/zope/hurry.resource/branches/janjaapdriessen-resource-publisher/src/hurry/resource/README.txt

 Hashing resources
 =================

-As you have seen in the rendered URLs above, we insert a ``hash:`` segment into the URLs.
+As you have seen in the rendered URLs above, the default behavior is to insert a ``hash:`` segment into the generated URLs.
 Hashing of resources is inspired by z3c.hashedresource:

 'While we want browsers to cache static resources such as CSS-stylesheets and JavaScript files, we also want them *not* to use the cached version if the